soyart/notes/pages/Datomic query.md

 		  rule-name                  = plain-symbol
 		  rule-vars                  = [variable+ | ([variable+] variable*)]
 		  ```
+	- ## Using rules
 		- To use rules, *write the head* of the rules instead of the data patterns
+		- Note that we have to do 2 things before we can use rules inside of `:where` clause
+		- Pass the *rule set* as input
+		  logseq.order-list-type:: number
+		- Reference the rule set in `:in` with `%`
+		  logseq.order-list-type:: number
-	- ### Example 1
+	- ## Example 1
 		- Original query (without rules):
 		  ```edn
 		  [:find ?name